 Mexico has thousands of miles of Pacific coast, stretching from its northwestern border with California to its southern border with Guatemala.
-Most of this coast was populated with small fishing villages until the 1920's, when a new road system brought tourists.
-Luxury hotels sprung up in Acapulco, followed by Puerto Vallarta, which gained international fame in the 1960's, when Elizabeth Taylor and Richard Burton filmed "Night of the Iguana" there and bought a seaside villa.
+Most of this coast was populated with small fishing villages until the 1920s, when tourists started to arrive.
+Acapulco and Puerto Vallarta gained international fame in the 1960s, when celebrities like Elizabeth Taylor, Richard Burton and John Wayne made it their seaside escape.

-Major cruise lines offering Mexican Riviera itineraries for all or part of the year include Carnival, Crystal, Holland America, Norwegian and Royal Caribbean.
-Others, like Silversea, incorporate Mexican Riviera stops into long Panama Canal itineraries.
+Major cruise lines offering Mexican Riviera itineraries for all or part of the year include Carnival, Disney, Holland America, Norwegian, and Princess.
+Others, such as Azamara, Celebrity, Crystal, Cunard, Oceania, Regent Seven Seas, Royal Caribbean and Silversea, incorporate Mexican Riviera stops into long Panama Canal or Central America itineraries.

 Choosing an Itinerary

-Acapulco's main attraction by far, though, is the cliff diving at La Quebrada.
+Acapulco.
+For decades, Acapulco reigned as the ultimate Mexican Riviera resort town -- a hangout for the international jet set.
+That changed in 2011, when drug violence in the city prompted most cruise lines to pull out.
+For ships that still go, Acapulco's main attraction is the cliff diving at La Quebrada.
 Throughout the day and early evening, young men make a perfectly timed, breathtaking dive from a steep cliff into a small cove of water below.
 The assembled crowd gasps and holds its breath until the diver surfaces, then climbs up the steep cliff to do it all over again.

+Catalina.
+This island, 26 miles from the Southern California coast, is a prime tourist attraction for daytrippers and cruise passengers alike.
+Its main town of Avalon is lined with boutiques, shops and restaurants, all an easy stroll from the Green Pleasure Pier, where cruise passengers arrive.
 Take a glass-bottom boat ride, or rent a bike for a few hours.
-(There are very few cars on the island, and most people get around in electric golf carts.)
-Don't miss a guided tour of the historic Avalon Casino.
-It's a peek into the World War II era, when young couples from the mainland would flock to the island every weekend to dine and dance to the music of the most famous big bands of the day.
+Don't miss a guided tour of the historic Avalon Casino; it's a peek into the World War II era, when young couples from the mainland would flock to the island every weekend to dine and dance to the music of the most famous big bands of the day.

-This bustling seaport a few hours from the California-Mexico border is known for deep sea fishing, fabulous locally caught lobster, a seafront promenade and great shopping along Avenida Primera.
-In addition to its beautiful coastline, Ensenada is famous for "La Bufadora," an immensely strong blowhole where tourists gather to hear and see (and often, be drenched by) the geyser.
-Ensenada is also surrounded by a burgeoning wine district.
-If time allows, try to visit some of the wineries, such as Cavas Valmar and Bodegas de Santo Tomas.
-The wines are surprisingly good, and the prices can't be beat!
+Ensenada.
+This bustling seaport, a few hours from the California-Mexico border, is known for deep-sea fishing, fabulous locally caught lobster, a seafront promenade and great shopping along Avenida Primera.
+In addition to its beautiful coastline, Ensenada is famous for "La Bufadora," a strong blowhole where tourists gather to hear and see (and often be drenched by) the geyser.
+Ensenada is also surrounded by a burgeoning wine district; if time allows, try to visit some of the wineries, such as Cavas Valmar and Bodegas de Santo Tomas.